 I’ve decided to make a post about my reading list for University, the British History 1485-1603.
 I study this subject now, in the first year, for 10 weeks, during the Michaelmas term and at the beginning of the Hilary term.
 The books you can see in the picture were on the reading list I received before starting University.
 After I started my studies, and this is why I was able to read a few of these before October.
-The books without number are the ones I read, but weren’t on the first list, either from the second list or books I had at home.
+The books without number, but marked with a *, are the ones I read, but weren’t on the first list, either from the second list or books I had at home.

 To make it easier for my readers, who might be interested in Tudor History, I’ve added the number of stars I gave each book, from 1 to a maximum of 5.
 This rating is highly subjective, as you can imagine.
 My rating is accompanied by a one sentence description too.

 Books for British History 1485-1603: Course texts